large-scale-gxe-methods/GEM/README.md

 <br />

 ## Quick Installation

+Option 1: use the binary executable file for Linux
+* Download the binary file from:
+* Change the permission: chmod a+x GEM_1.4.2_static

+Option 2: Build GEM Library Dependencies:
    Library Dependencies:
    * C++11 compiler.
    * BLAS/LAPACK.
 For Intel processors, we recommend that GEM is compiled with an optimized math routine library such as the Math Kernal Library for top performance.
    * Boost C++ libraries.
 GEM links the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```.

 <br />